BrokenShell/Fortuna/docs/guide.md

 treasure = Fortuna.for_stream(root_seed, "treasure")
 ```

-Changing treasure generation no longer shifts the terrain stream.
-Stream
+Terrain, encounters, and treasure advance independently.
+Stream identifiers
-identifiers are inputs to seed derivation, not decorative labels, so changing
+are inputs to seed derivation, not decorative labels, so changing one produces
-one produces a different deterministic generator sequence.
-They may be `int`,
+a different deterministic generator sequence.
+They may be `int`, `str`, or
-`str`, or `bytes`; those types define separate identifier domains.
+`bytes`; those types define separate identifier domains.

 Use the same pattern for deterministic workers: